chaoyali/parallel/README.md

 ## Performance

-The matrix multiplication achieves 14.6x speedup to Java version, 4.1x to C version multiplication.
+Speed: The matrix multiplication achieves 14.6x speedup to Java version, 4.1x to C version multiplication.
 The transpose can achieve 8.9x to Java version, and 1.5x to C version.
 The Tools of sorting array can run 5x - 7x faster than java code and 1.1x - 1.3x faster than quicksort code in C. Tools of fft can run 15x - 30x faster than Java implementation and 1.2x - 1.5x faster than same implementation on C code.

+Energy Consumption: Device broken, so we should to fix it first.
+Coming soon.

 ## Online Document